dammitjim/badfeed/README.md

-# Project BADFEED
+# Project feedzero

-Badfeed is the codename for an experimental RSS reader with a focus on reduction of noise.
+feedzero is the codename for an experimental RSS reader with a focus on reduction of noise.
 The goal is to surface content that may otherwise be missed due to the publishing velocity of noisier feeds, while also providing the tools to manage the large amount of clutter.